dimafeng/dimafeng.github.io/_posts/2016-10-9-dotfiles.markdown

 ### .gitconfig

-If you work with multiple git accounts (e.g. you have github account and git account at your work) here's the trick - if you have the following lines in `.gitignore`
+If you work with multiple git accounts (e.g. you have github account and git account at your work) here's the trick - if you have the following lines in `.gitconfig`

 {% highlight ini %}
 [user]